eregenyi/phage-taxonomy-wrt-host/README.md

-# R scripts searching for associations between the taxonomy and the hosts of phages
+# Explore associations between phage taxonomy and hosts

-R scripts examining the relation of the host (log)likelihood of phages to their taxonomic classification, by means of cluster analysis.
+R scripts examining the relation of the host (log)likelihood profiles of phages to their taxonomic classification, by means of cluster analysis.

 ## Hypothetical experimental setup